sheryew/tp/docs/UserGuide.md

 2. Download the latest `HRInsight.jar` from [here](https://github.com/AY2324S1-CS2103-F13-2/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for your HR Insight.

 4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar HRInsight.jar` command to run the application.<br>